mohammedosmanghori/transposeofamatrix/README.md

 # transposeofamatrix
-it takes a matrix as a input as gives transpose of that
+it takes a matrix as a input and gives transpose of that.